SaidiMohammed/Gazeeter/README.md

-# Geonames Search and Information Display
+# Gazeeter

 ## Description

-Welcome to the Geonames Search and Information Display project!
+Welcome to the Gazeeter!
 This web application allows users to explore geographical data, access Wikipedia articles related to selected locations, and obtain real-time weather information from the nearest weather station.
 The project aims to provide a seamless experience for users to gain insights into various locations around the world.

 ## Features

-- **Location Search:** Users can search for locations worldwide using the Geonames API.
+- **Location Search:** Users can search for locations worldwide using the Gazeeter API.

 - **Wikipedia Integration:** The application fetches Wikipedia articles related to the selected location and displays relevant information such as the article title, summary, feature type, elevation, and more.

-- **Weather Information:** Real-time weather data from the nearest weather station is retrieved using the Geonames API.
+- **Weather Information:** Real-time weather data from the nearest weather station is retrieved using the Geosearch API.
 Users can access details like the station name, weather conditions, temperature, humidity, and wind speed.

 - **User-Friendly Interface:** The intuitive user interface allows seamless interaction with search results, Wikipedia articles, and weather information.
 Clicking on a location displays its Wikipedia details and current weather conditions.